Reds vs. Orioles Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Adley Rutschman, Jonathan India and others in the Baltimore Orioles-Cincinnati Reds matchup at Oriole Park at Camden Yards on Monday at 7:05 PM ET.
+Those looking to place a player prop wager can find odds on Adley Rutschman, Spencer Steer and others in the Baltimore Orioles-Cincinnati Reds matchup at Oriole Park at Camden Yards on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!